 Make ahead, make ahead, make ahead

 I feel like such a girl boss when all my guests arrive to a clean house and a meal that’s ready for them!
 Making food ahead of time is such a great way to alleviate stress.
 I almost always will make my desserts, side dishes, and any breads/rolls ahead of time.
-I can still make them from scratch and be totally un-frazzled when the crowd comes to the door.
+I can still make them from scratch and be un-frazzled when the crowd comes to the door.

 Cheap Meals for a Crowd

-In order to help you decide which cheap meal for a crowd would be best for you, I did some research for ya!
+To help you decide which cheap meal for a crowd would be best for you, I did some research for ya!

 I calculated the cost of each of these recipes (assuming you already have basics like spices and oil) if purchased at Walmart, then rounded to the nearest dollar.
 I chose to use the cheapest available products.
 I was shocked at the results!

 The links in the ‘Recipe’ column are the actual recipes I used to calculate the prices.
 Of course, your results will vary depending on the specific recipe you choose to make.
 The prices in the ‘Cost’ are a guide so you can see and compare the relative cost of these recipe ideas and choose an option that’s best for you.